KyileWoods/Get-Rotated-Project/README.md

 For now, I have created the .gitignore to ignore EVERYTHING by default, and you have to explicitly allow exceptional files (I know all your files will be exceptional, because we are a smart crew).

-Here is an example, with an exclusion for main, and a fodler.
+Here is an example, with an exclusion for main, and a folder.
 Apply your exceptions just like that
 ![Importing include paths](./README resources/Altering the gitignore.PNG "Basic idea of altering which files are shared, to avoid screwing up other peoples environments.")